Jamie-Clayton/Docs/_posts/2020-08-17-powershell-reference.md

 ## Reviewing Command History

-The following command with open explorer and show any powershell command history files on your system (for the authenticated user)
+Open Explorer at the PSReadLine folder to browse the command history files for the authenticated user.

 ```PowerShell
 c:\